Skip to main content

 Seats

 Each plan includes a set number of seats, listed under Plans above.
-The free plan is single-user; paid plans add seats for collaborators.
+The free plan seats two people, and the team plans (Academic, Commercial, Enterprise) add seats for a whole lab.

 What Happens If Your Subscription Lapses